alanshlam/HoneyNet/README.md

 #### 4. SMB Break-in ([smb.pcap](./pcap/smb.pcap))

 This file captures Server Message Block (SMB) network packets post-break-in.
 These packets record the attacker's commands after the break-in.
-By examining these packets, we can reconstruct the attacker's activities.
+By examining these network packets, we can reconstruct the attacker's activities.

 <img src="./screenshot/smb.jpg" alt="SMB" width="1000">